nclient/NClient/README.md

 <a name="features-transport" />

-## Transport
+### Transport
+To deliver the request to the endpoint, you need transport.
 By default, HTTP transport (`NClient.Providers.Transport.Http.System` package) is used for message delivery in pre-configurated clients.
-To use it for your custom client configuration, you should call the `UsingHttpTransport` method:
+To use it for your custom client, you should call the `UsingHttpTransport` method:
 ```C#
 IMyClient myClient = NClientGallery.Clients.GetCustom()
     .For<IMyClient>(host: "http://localhost:8080")